annapede/annapede.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th-year Ph.D.
-Candidate at UCSB.
+I am a 5th-year PhD Candidate at the University of California, Santa Barbara.
 I am interested in the economics of forest conservation and policy.

 Research
 ======